wolf99/ReallyTinyCUnitTester/README.md

 - TEST_EQUAL_INT_TOLERANCE(x, y, z); - Passes if `x` is equal to `y` with a tolerance of ±`z`.

 ##Output
 Currently output is solely to the Windows standard output.
-This can be changed by adding and selecting an `OUTPUT_*` interface to the output selecter at the top of `tester.h`. for an example, please see the `tester.h` file code and comments
+This can be changed by adding and selecting an `OUTPUT_*` interface to the output selecter at the top of `tester.h`.
+For an example, please see the `tester.h` file code and comments